What is Project Management Cost?

 • It is completed within the budget and schedule.

-So, Project Management cost is one of the pillars of Project Management.
-It is relevant irrespective of the domain be it construction, technology, retail, production, etc. It aids with the creation of a monetary foundation upon which project representatives can standardize the present status of the cost of their project.
+So, project management costs are one of the pillars of project management.
+They are relevant regardless of the domain, be it construction, technology, retail, production, etc. They aid with the creation of a monetary foundation upon which project representatives can standardize the present status of their project's cost.
 Further, they can also reorganize the movement if required.

 Objectives of Project Cost Management:

-Now, you know what is Project Management cost.
+Now, you know what Project Management cost is.
 It is better to understand its objectives so that you can arrive at an informed decision:

-• To evaluate the money required for the performance of duties and tasks associated with the project.
+• To evaluate the money required to perform duties and tasks associated with the project.

 • To create a budget for the project and allocate funds based on the cost estimation results.